 The nasty in-your-face truth of whiteness, or more correctly white power, is that it is so much deeper than an issue of false consciousness, hegemonic culture or ideology.
 Indeed, we do ourselves a profound disservice when we buy into what amounts to left-wing conspiracy theories which postulate that possessive whiteness is a mask, a front, a veneer, that obscures class relations, or some other dispensation of power, that are supposedly more fundamental than these other antagonisms and contradictions.

 Whiteness is not superstructural, and it is so much more than white (skin) privilege.
 If there is anything I have picked up from analytic philosophy it is the need for absolute conceptual clarity, and this is why I speak of white power.
 Because it isn’t just suprestructural.
 Whiteness is more than a question of privilege, of false consciousness, hegemony, ideology and similar things.
 No, white power is a materialist relationship.
 It is a relationship built on stolen land, stolen labour, and stolen resources.
-Driven by logics of elimination, negrophia and parasitism, it is a relationship built upon a mountain of beaten and broken, dead and dying, Red, Brown and Black bodies.
+Driven by overlapping logics of Indigenous elimination, negrophobia and parasitism, it is a relationship built upon a mountain of beaten and broken, dead and dying, Red, Brown and Black bodies.
 Whiteness is nothing more, and nothing less, than conspicuous consumptive death.

 And, as I said, this is the world that is under threat.
 It is under threat because the oppressed peoples of the Third and Fourth Worlds are rising up to take back what is ours: our lands, our resources, and our lives.
 The pedestal is crumbling.

 As another comrade, himself a revolutionary anti-imperialist and long-time resident of appalachia and the so-called “Rust Belt,” put it Tuesday night: there is also a movement against this, a movement of settler revanchism, which seeks to reclaim not only a set of global privileges that it is FELT are deserved, but which the settler nation has been historically conditioned by 250 years of direct material benefits to EXPECT to be the order of things.
-That Trump basically swept the Rust Belt, states which democratic party liberals had long assumed were safely in their pocket, demonstrates in the most clear way the appeal of Trump’s particular brand of right-wing populist white nationalism has to working class settlers who, feelings the shockwaves of a changing world order, have come to believe that their place at the top of the heap is threatened.
+That Trump basically swept the Rust Belt, states which democratic party liberals had long assumed were safely in their pocket, demonstrates in the most clear way the appeal of Trump’s particular brand of right-wing populist white nationalism has to working class settlers who, feeling the shock waves of a changing world order, have come to believe that their place at the top of the heap is threatened.

 There are lessons to be learned here.
 We cannot delude ourselves any longer.
 We must be clear, decisive and bold in both our analysis and our action if we are going to win.
 But in the end I do believe that we are winning.
 I have always had the deepest and most utter confidence in the global alignment of forces.